f04ever/NosoStuff/README.md

 ### Required packages: `tmux`, `nc` (`netcat`), `timeout`, `sed`, `grep`, `pgrep`, ...

-*** In Linux: Most of these packages are common and installed by default in linux distros
+*** In Linux: Most of these packages are common and installed by default in linux distros:
     - `sudo apt install tmux`

-*** In macOS: the `nc` Apple version is bugful, use the GNU version instead
+*** In macOS: the `nc` Apple version is bugfull, use the GNU version instead:
     - `brew install tmux netcat grep gnu-sed`

 *** In Android/Termux: